All Products

 sudo sh -c 'echo 100000 > cpu.cfs_period_us'

-2. Configure cpu.cfs_burst_us to enable CPU Burst.
+2. Set cpu.cfs_burst_us to enable CPU Burst.

 sudo sh -c 'echo 600000 > cpu.cfs_burst_us'

-Query CPU burst statistics
+Query CPU Burst statistics

-Replace <cgroup> with your child cgroup's directory name.
+Replace <cgroup> with your child cgroup name.

 cd /sys/fs/cgroup/cpu/<cgroup>/